-Jennifer Aniston has made a lot of movies since her days on Friends and with the except of Office Space, which is a cult hit, she doesn’t have any blockbuster movies.
+Jennifer Aniston has made many movies since her days on Friends, and except for Office Space, which is a cult hit, she doesn’t have any blockbuster movies.
 When I started this blog to talk about movies, I have always wanted to talk and compare her two films, Picture Perfect and Just Go With It.
-I’m not sure a lot of people realize the similarities of the two characters she plays.
+I’m not sure a lot of people realize the similarities between the two characters she plays.

 run time: 105 mins